 Director Linné K. Stout

-I am proud to serve as the Director of the Department of Community Services and Development (CSD) and honored to serve under Governor Edmund G. Brown and Secretary Michael Wilkening.
+I am proud to serve as the Director of the Department of Community Services and Development (CSD) and honored to serve under Governor Gavin Newsom and Secretary Michael Wilkening.
 I am passionate about the mission of the Department, which is to administer programs that result in an improved quality of life and greater self-sufficiency for low-income Californians.
 CSD partners with a dedicated network of private, non-profit and local government organizations to help ameliorate the conditions of poverty and provide much needed services to vulnerable individuals and families.

 As the oversight agency, CSD is responsible for administering federal funds, which include the Community Services Block Grant, Low-Income Home Energy Assistance Program, Weatherization Assistance Program and Lead-Based Paint Hazard Control Program.
 These funds are used at the local level to provide a broad range of needed services and help create a pathway out of poverty.